About

 Otherwise, the following steps may result in unintended data loss.

-To check the formatted logical block address (LBA) size of your NVMe drive:
+• Check the formatted logical block address (LBA) size

 nvme id-ns -H /dev/nvme0n1 | grep "Relative Performance"